scando1993/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 ## Data visualization

-In order to simplify this guide, we have included "Temperature & Humidity Demo Dashboard" to the [demo data](/docs/samples/demo-account/) that is available in each ThingsBoard installation.
+In order to simplify this guide, we have included "Temperature & Humidity Demo Dashboard" to the [demo data](/docs/samples/demo-account/) that is available in each Pacificsoft installation.
 You still can modify this dashboard: tune, add, delete widgets, etc.
 You can access this dashboard by logging in as a tenant administrator.
 Use

  - login: tenant@thingsboard.org
  - password: tenant

-in case of local ThingsBoard installation.
+in case of local Pacificsoft installation.

 Once logged in, open **Dashboards->Temperature & Humidity Demo Dashboard** page.
 You should observe demo dashboard with live data from your device (similar to dashboard image in the introduction).

 ## See also

-Browse other [samples](/docs/samples) or explore guides related to main ThingsBoard features:
+Browse other [samples](/docs/samples) or explore guides related to main Pacificsoft features:

  - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.
  - [Telemetry data collection](/docs/user-guide/telemetry/) - how to collect telemetry data.